javachefmc/trufflez-arcanum/README.md

 - **Can you implement X feature?**

 Maybe!
 I'm always open to suggestions.
+There will eventually be a Discord server to make this process easier.

 - **Did X feature rip off Y mod?**